Satellite Imagery (Alternative Data)

 - High cost and complexity traditionally limited access to large funds, but it is becoming more accessible.

-- Energy: Measuring shadows on floating lids of oil storage tanks to estimate global oil supply.
+- Energy and Oil: Measuring the shadows on the floating roofs of oil storage tanks to calculate global inventory levels in real-time.

-- Mining: Measuring the size of ore piles or the activity of trucks at mines.
+- Mining: Estimating the volume of ore piles and the activity of heavy machinery at remote mine sites to predict production output.

 FAQs